djipco/luminoctopus/README.md

 ## Introduction

-This repository hosts the Luminoctopus firmware as well as libraries to use the device from various software environments (e.g. TouchDesigner).
-The Luminoctopus is an 8-channel LED controller that can be controlled over USB.
+This repository hosts the **Luminoctopus** firmware as well as a component to use the device from [TouchDesigner](https://derivative.ca/).
+The Luminoctopus is an 8-channel LED controller that uses a fast serial-over-USB connection.
 It makes it easy to pilot RGB or RGBW LED arrays, strips or matrices (WS2811 / WS2812 / WS2812B / WS2813).

 At its core, it uses an [OctoWS2811](https://www.pjrc.com/store/octo28_adaptor.html)-enabled [Teensy 4.1](https://www.pjrc.com/store/teensy41.html) board.